Golf, the official sport of social distance, had its best summer in decades

 “Sales of box sets — the junior sets and beginner sets — are terrific,” said Tom Stine, a partner with Golf Datatech.
 “They’re as good or better than they’ve ever been.”

 Sales of balls, irons, wedges and gloves all set all-time monthly sales records in July.
-Because more people are walking, demand for shoes, pull-carts and light-weight bags have also never been higher.
+Because more people are walking, demand for shoes, pull-carts and lightweight bags have also never been higher.

 While most numbers are up across the board, there are still corners of the golf world that are struggling.
 Strauss said many country clubs have seen strong membership numbers this summer, and courses that cater to a localized customer base are doing well.
 But resort properties and those that rely on tourists who travel great distances to play aren’t necessarily seeing an uptick in business, especially in places such as Hawaii that require a 14-day quarantine for visitors.